juraj-blahunka/juraj-blahunka.github.io/_posts/2014-04-08-hello-world.md

 title: Hello, world!
 ---

 I did it!
-My first steps with new platform and legendary worlds every programmer is happy to see.
+My first steps with new platform and legendary words every programmer is happy to see.
 Hello, world!
 And hello to you!

 Welcome to my [Blog](http://juraj.blahunka.eu/), a place, where I will discuss my thoughts on software development.
 I hope, that I will achieve at least some of following goals: